xiaojiangwu12338/Columbia_Capstone-KPMG/src/healthcare_rag_llm/chunking/README.md

 This module provides multiple ways to split parsed documents into smaller chunks for embeddings, retrieval, or LLM input.
-All methods read parsed JSON from `data/processed/` and write results under the chunked directory defined in `configs/ingest_parse.yaml`.
+All methods read parsed JSON from and write results under the processed and chunked directory defined in `configs/ingest_parse.yaml`.

 ---